Cybercrime Investigation & Cybersecurity Master’s Concentration: Gain Digital Investigation Expertise

 With courses in cybercrime, digital forensics and applied digital forensic investigation, and IT security policies and procedures, the master’s concentration in Cybercrime Investigation & Cybersecurity will prepare you to excel and advance in a field with increasingly complex challenges.

-BU’s Metropolitan College also offers a Graduate Certificate in Cybercrime Investigation & Cybersecurity as well as a Master of Criminal Justice concentration and graduate certificate in Strategic Management.
+BU’s Metropolitan College also offers a Graduate Certificate in Cybercrime Investigation & Cybersecurity as well as Master of Science in Criminal Justice concentrations in Crime Analysis and Strategic Management, and graduate certificates in Criminal Justice, Crime Analysis, and Strategic Management.

 Information Security programs at Metropolitan College are certified by the Committee on National Security Systems (CNSS).